peeringdb/docs/docs/blog/peeringdb_release_v2.23.0.md

 This release includes a key feature that comes out of the [Data Ownership Task Force](https://docs.peeringdb.com/taskforce/dataownership/), which was established to clarify who is authoritative for data about networks where multiple members participate, like IXPs.
 This change means that all networks will need to have a technical POC when they publish a connection to an exchange network.
 This change will help all the parties on the exchange resolve technical issues efficiently.
 It was proposed and discussed in [GitHub issues #826](https://github.com/peeringdb/peeringdb/issues/826).

 Stefan Wahl, Senior Ambassador ECIX, Megaport, says:
 > This new feature is a great improvement allowing users to correctly identify the authoritative contact of a network.
-I enjoyed collaborating with the PeeringDB task force on this project.
+I enjoyed collaborating with the PeeringDB Task Force on this project.

 If you have an idea to improve PeeringDB you can share it on our [low traffic mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an issue directly on GitHub.
 If you find a data quality issue, please let us know at <support@peeringdb.com>.